• Skip to primary navigation

 Notes

-• For the flakiest most delicate crust possible, start with very cold butter.
+• For a flakier and more delicate pastry dough, start with very cold butter.

-• Salt the tomatoes to release their liquid and prevent a soggy crust.
+• Remember to salt the tomatoes to release their liquid and prevent a soggy crust.

-• Embrace galettes inner chill on don’t worry about perfection when assembling.
+• Embrace galettes inner chill and don’t worry about perfection when assembling.

 Reader Interactions